INDIAN TRAIL MASTER NATURALISTS

 Granted and approved first conservation grant project proposal to Indian Trial Master Naturalists for $1,000 for invasive species removal and wildlife monitoring at the Charles F. Ladd Nature Preserve.

-June 2025 proposed wildflower planting grant of $12,000 to the city of Duncanville to plant the 16.9 acres of the Danieldale savannah at the Ladd in wildflowers to create an outstanding community event, broaden tourism, engage volunteers.
+June 2025 the DNC proposed wildflower planting grant of $12,000 to the city of Duncanville to plant the 16.9 acres of the Danieldale savannah at the Ladd in wildflowers to create an outstanding community event, broaden tourism, engage volunteers.
 The mode was drilling and planting.
-The project was directed to be forwarded to KDB committee and then to council for consideration but no action was taken by the city prior to first freeze of November 2025.
+The project was directed by the city manager to be forwarded to KDB committee and then to council for consideration but no action was taken by the city prior to first freeze of November 2025.
 Support for wild grassland rehabilitation also being considered.

 Opened an extended dialogue with US Fish and Wildlife Service for consideration as a select project to address invasive plant mitigation at the Ladd Preserve.
 Conversation being taken to USFWS committee.